-Centennial entered into credit facilities totaling \$150.0 million, and at June 30, 2007, \$140.0 million was outstanding under those credit facilities and expires 2024.
-In April 2007, \$10.0 million matured and was repaid by Centennial.
-TE Products and Marathon have each guaranteed one-half of the repayment of Centennial's outstanding debt balance (plus interest) under these credit facilities.
-If Centennial defaults on its outstanding balance, the estimated maximum potential amount of future payments for TE Products and Marathon is \$70.0 million each at June 30, 2007.
-Provisions included in the \$140.0 million Centennial credit facility required that certain financial metrics be achieved and for the guarantees to be removed by May 2007.
-These metrics were not achieved, and the provisions of the Centennial debt agreements were amended in May 2007 to require the guarantees to remain throughout the life of the debt.
-As a result of the guarantee, TE Products recorded an obligation of \$9.9 million, which represents the present value of the estimated amount, based on a probability estimate, we would have to pay under the guarantee.
+At September 30, 2007, Centennial had \$140.0 million outstanding under its credit facility, which expires in 2024.
+TE Products and Marathon have each guaranteed one-half of the repayment of Centennial's outstanding debt balance (plus interest) under this credit facility.
+If Centennial defaults on its outstanding balance, the estimated maximum potential amount of future payments for TE Products and Marathon is \$70.0 million each at September 30, 2007.
+Provisions included in the Centennial credit facility required that certain financial metrics be achieved and for the guarantees to be removed by May 2007.
+These metrics were not achieved, and the provisions of the Centennial debt agreement was amended in May 2007 to require the guarantees to remain throughout the life of the debt.
+As a result of the guarantee, at September 30, 2007, TE Products has an obligation of \$9.7 million, which represents the present value of the estimated amount, based on a probability estimate, we would have to pay under the guarantee.

 TE Products, Marathon and Centennial have entered into a limited cash call agreement, which allows each member to contribute cash in lieu of Centennial procuring separate insurance in the event of a third-party liability arising from a catastrophic event.
 There is an indefinite term for the agreement and each member is to contribute cash in proportion to its ownership interest, up to a maximum of \$50.0 million each.
-As a result of the catastrophic event guarantee, TE Products recorded a \$4.2 million obligation, which represents the present value of the estimated amount, based on a probability estimate, we would have to pay under the guarantee.
+As a result of the catastrophic event guarantee, at September 30, 2007, TE Products has an obligation of \$4.2 million, which represents the present value of the estimated amount, based on a probability estimate, we would have to pay under the guarantee.
 If a catastrophic event were to occur and we were required to contribute cash to Centennial, contributions exceeding our deductible might be covered by our insurance, depending upon the nature of the catastrophic event.

-One of our subsidiaries, TEPPCO Crude Oil, LLC ("TCO"), has entered into master equipment lease agreements with finance companies for the use of various equipment.
+One of our subsidiaries, TCO, has entered into master equipment lease agreements with finance companies for the use of various equipment.
 We have guaranteed the full and timely payment and performance of TCO's obligations under the agreements.
 Generally, events of default would trigger our performance under the guarantee.
 The maximum potential amount of future payments under the guarantee is not estimable, but would include base rental payments for both current and future equipment, stipulated loss payments in the event any equipment is stolen, damaged, or destroyed and any future indemnity payments.
 We carry insurance coverage that may offset any payments required under the guarantees.
 We do not believe that any performance under the guarantee would have a material effect on our financial condition, results of operations or cash flows.

 On February 24, 2005, the Parent Company was acquired from Duke Energy Field Services, LLC by DFI.
+We own a 2% general partner interest in TEPPCO.
 On March 11, 2005, the Bureau of Competition of the FTC delivered written notice to DFI's legal advisor that it was conducting a non-public investigation to determine whether DFI's acquisition of the Parent Company may substantially lessen competition or violate other provisions of federal antitrust laws.
 We cooperated fully with this investigation.